defold/doc/docs/en/manuals/html5.md

 'engine_arguments':
     List of arguments (strings) that will be passed to the engine.

-'persistent_storage':
-    Boolean toggling the usage of persistent storage.

 'custom_heap_size':
     Number of bytes specifying the memory heap size.